10 Things to Do in Lassen Volcanic National Park (+ Tips!)

 If you’re interested in walking on the road to Manzanita Lake, there is a flat trail around the lake, which is ideal for novice hikers.
 This part is also great for bird watchers, fans of wildflowers, and a hangout with friends.

-You can access the 2-mile, loop trail from the launching area of the boat or from behind Museum Loomis.
+You can access the 2-mile loop trail from the boat launch ramp or from behind Museum Loomis.
 It is rated as easy when it comes to difficulty.
-If you find yourself in need of instructions, make sure to consult with park authorities.

 King’s Creek Falls is a well-known waterfall in Lassen Volcanic National Park and is a famous tourist attraction.